StanleyTK/Marketplace-GUI/out/production/Marketplace-GUI/README.md

 Hello, this is the Project 5, Option 3!!
 To run the program, simply navigate to the GUI class and run it.

-Authors: Stanley, Richard, Vid, (Michael??)
+Authors: Stanley, Richard, Vid, Michael

 ## Updates with the code